The Hombu Dojo for the WKKJO is SMAA (click to view) in London, ON - with unbroken lineage to the origins of Karate

-The World Karate Kobudo Jiu-Jitsu Organization offers online training in Okinawa Kobudo and Karate.
-The Ryu Kyu Kobudo/Weapons Program and the Ryu Kyu Karate Program have been designed to serve as a stand alone programs for Individuals, Martial Arts Instructors, and or Martial Arts Organizations seeking to enhance their martial arts programs by adopting top quality Kobudo/Weapons and Karate Programs through the WKKJO.
-The kata represented on this website serve as a reference for those in the Global Martial Arts Community who desire to maintain the unchanged Kobudo and Karate Kata as they were taught by Seikichi Odo.
+The World Karate Kobudo Jiu-Jitsu Organization offers video training in Okinawa Kobudo and Karate.
+The Ryu Kyu Kobudo/ Weapons Program and the Ryu Kyu Karate Program have been designed to serve as a stand alone programs for Individuals, Martial Arts Instructors, and or Martial Arts Organizations seeking to enhance their martial arts programs by adopting top quality Kobudo/Weapons and Karate Programs through the WKKJO.
+The kata represented on the disclosed videos serve as a reference for those in the Global Martial Arts Community who desire to maintain the unchanged Kobudo and Karate Kata as they were taught by Seikichi Odo to Simon Sherbourne.

 These video tutorials have been designed by Simon Sherbourne (Director WKKJO, M.Ed., 7th Dan RHKKF, Senior Student of the late Seikichi Odo: July 26, 1926 – March 24, 2002).

 Mr. Sherbourne has been an international competitor since 1984 and continues to participate in demonstrations and host seminars annually.
 He teaches martial arts at Sherbourne Martial Arts Academy in a fantastic training facility in London, Ontario, Canada throughout the year and conducts seminars for interested parties. e-mail: email@example.com

 Visit the Hombu Dojo at: www.smaa-budo-ways.com

 It is most important that each program is learned as distributed.
 Each is progressive in skill and knowledge.
 Keep in mind that Kobudo is generally learned in tandem with Karate.
 Therefore basic stances and posture are a pre-requisite for learning Kobudo (one should have a good grasp of these skills before starting Kobudo training).

 It is also important that you understand how you are being evaluated so that you can set your goals accordingly.
-Kyoshi Sherbourne has put together a Set of Basics outlined on the Basics Check List that you are required to complete within ten minutes.
+Director Sherbourne has put together a Set of Basics outlined on the Basics Check List that you are required to complete within ten minutes.
 Kyoshi demonstrates all of the basics on video for you in sequence.
 Basics are then contained in all sections up to the Black Belt requirements, and should be further developed over time.